 - Now, create a CNAME record that points shop[.]yourdomain[.]com to yourbrand[.]shopify[.]com

 Every time a user tries accessing shop[.]yourdomain[.]com they will start seeing the online store you created using Shopify.
-It is all good until you decide to cancel Shopify's subscription and forget to remove the associated CNAME.
-Once you cancel Shopify's subscription yourbrand[.]shopify[.]com becomes available for anyone to purchase and host their shop.
-And because you forgot to remove shop[.]yourdomain[.]com, every time a user tries to access it, they will still be redirected to yourbrand[.]shopify[.]com, which you don't own anymore.
+It is all good until you cancel Shopify’s subscription and forget to remove the associated CNAME.
+Once you cancel Shopify’s subscription yourbrand[.]shopify[.]com becomes available for anyone to purchase and host their shop.
+And because you forgot to remove shop[.]yourdomain[.]com, every time a user tries to access it, they will still be redirected to yourbrand[.]shopify[.]com, which you don’t own anymore.
 Shopify is just an example.
 Think about the subdomains of a brand using multiple third-party services like AWS, GitHub, Zendesk, and more.

-There are two stages to taking over a subdomain:
+There are two stages of subdomain hijacking: